-I do not allow the use of laptops or tablet PCs/iPads in my class.
-However, I am willing to make an exception for those who bought an e-copy of the textbook, provided that I see proof of the e-copy on your computer or tablet.
+I do not allow the use of laptops in my class.
+However, I am willing to make an exception for those who bought an ecopy of the textbook, provided that I see proof of the e-copy on your computer.
 I do understand that use of a laptop, or other personal electronic devices, may be required to accommodate certain disabilities.
 Terms of use in both of these cases can be discussed with me on an individual basis.